Traveling with a Toddler - A Happiest Baby Gudie

-Meltdowns are inevitable!
-So practice some special steps to boost toddler cooperation 1-2 weeks before you go away: Toddler-ese, gossiping and patience stretching (Happiest Toddler DVD).
+- Meltdowns are inevitable!
+So practice some special steps to boost toddler cooperation 1-2 weeks before you go away: Toddler-ese, gossiping and patience stretching — all techniques discussed in the Happiest Toddler

 Getting There Without Breaking a Sweat

-Keep them busy!
-DVD’s are a godsend.
+- Keep them busy! iPads and tablets are a godsend.
 Make frequent stops, if driving.
-(Use Benadryl - as described above - if needed.)
+(Use Benadryl — as described above—if needed.)

 Helping Sleep: Even With Time Zones Changes

 - Lots of morning sun the first 1-2 days helps to overcome jet lag.

 - Limit naps to 90-120 minutes.
 (Too much daytime sleep can hurt nighttime sleep.)